jchiodo123/-IIT-ITMD462-jchiodo/README.md

 Description:

-Many different ways to get largest (or smallest), I chose to iterate over each element with a foreach loop, comparing each array to previous storing the largest.
+Many different ways to get largest number, I chose to iterate over each element with a foreach loop, comparing each array element to the previous storing the largest.

+The index.html will show 3 sample arrays and the largest number.
+Displaying the results in webpage and in the console.

-Other options is to sort the array and select the first array item, have to account for numnbers in array and could be costly if array is large, when you only want the largest number
+Other options are to sort the array and select the first array item, but could be costly if the array is large.

-Another method is using Math.max() and the spread generator https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator
+Another method is using Math.max() and the spread generator.

+https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator

 	function max(numberArray) {